 The smoothing period of 14, oversold level 30% and overbought level 70% are used in the standard approach.
 This is the most frequently used preset for this indicator.
 Traders expect the RSI to bounce off 30 and 70 threshold lines.
 With standard parameters it will happen quite often, but it won’t always mean the actual change in the trend direction is coming.

 Conservative approach — 80/20

-The smoothing period of 21, oversold level 20% and overbought level 80% are advised by the conservative approach advocates.
+The smoothing period of 21, oversold level 20% and overbought level 80% are used by the conservative approach’s advocates.
 Risk-averse investors set up the indicator in a way that will make the RSI less sensitive and therefore minimize the number of incorrect signals.
 More extreme high and low levels — 90 and 10 — occur less frequently but indicate stronger momentum.

-Divergence is another way to use the above-mentioned indicator.
+Divergence is another way to use this indicator.
 If the movement of the underlying prices is not confirmed by the RSI it can signal a trend shift.

 Divergence can be a good indicator of a coming price reversal.
 In the example above the price of the asset goes down, while the RSI demonstrates the opposite movement.
 This situation is followed by the trend reversal.

 The RSI is a powerful tool that can help you determine optimal entry and exit points.
 Sometimes it can also predict the trend other indicators are too slow to acknowledge.
 However, it is rarely used on its own and can be combined with other indicators (say, Bollinger Bands or the Alligator).
 New, when you know how to set it up and use in trading, you may proceed to the trading platform to give it a try!Try RSI